Proportional Reasoning

-Proportional reasoning is a unifying theme in mathematics and is often considered the foundation to abstract mathematical understanding.
-Yet, it is estimated that over ½ of the adult population are not proportional thinkers.
+Although proportional reasoning is often considered the foundation of abstract mathematical understanding, it is estimated that over ½ of the adult population are not proportional thinkers.
 Many believe this is a direct result of experiencing procedural methods in schooling instead of developing conceptual understanding.

-In essence, proportional reasoning is the consideration of numbers in relative terms compared to absolute terms.
 The formal work on proportional reasoning is typically completed in Grades 9 or 10, but students may continue to use it in trigonometry or scale diagrams.

 Relationships are a key component in mathematics, and proportional reasoning relies heavily on comparisons of quantities and values.
 It is a complex concept to define but is sometimes perceived as only being the study of ratios, rates, and rational numbers.
-It is common in fractions, decimals, and percents, but can be included through all strands of mathematics.
-It is known as the ability to think about and compare values in a ratio, but also the relationship between two or more ratios.

 The oil for your car comes in three sizes – a little 50-ounce bottle on sale for $7.99, a medium 100-ounce bottle for $13.99, and a big 150-ounce bottle on sale for $17.99.
 So, which one should you purchase to get the best deal?